Limnopilos naiyanetri

-Limnopilos naiyanetri, commonly referred to as the Thai micro crab or pill-box crab, is a freshwater hymenosomatid crab endemic to Thailand.
+Limnopilos naiyanetri, commonly referred to as the Thai micro crab, is a freshwater hymenosomatid crab endemic to Thailand.
 Its presence has only been confirmed in the Tha Chin River.
 The species was described in 1991 and represents the type species of Limnopilos.
 The Thai micro crab was first introduced to the aquarium hobby in 2008 when it was imported to Germany by the tropical fish importer Aquarium Glaser GmbH, and has slowly grown in popularity with aquarium hobbyists.
 It remains a relatively rare species on the market and detailed information on the husbandry of this species is scarce.

 Description

 This species is quite small, the carapace reaching only 1 cm in width at maturity.
 The leg span may reach lengths of 2.5 cm.
 Individuals of this species are semi-translucent and range from grey to light brown.
 It has a circular, flat carapace with contiguous gastro-cardiac grooves and margin.
 A defining feature of this species is a setose or pilose carapace and chelipeds.
 These soft hairs collect detritus, which may provide food or serve as camouflage for the animal.
 Like other hymenosomatids, Limnopilos naiyanetri has a weak or absent rostrum.
 There are many characteristics which distinguish it from other hymenosomatid crabs, however: its telson is not distinctly trilobate, the eyes are not concealed from dorsal view by the anterior carapace, and male first pleopods have a simple structure.
 In both male and female individuals, all abdominal segments are free and unfused.

 Many aspects of this species' ecology and natural history are still poorly understood, and there have been no documented instances of reproduction in captivity.
 The crabs release free-moving larvae which are assumed to develop in freshwater, but this is unconfirmed.